-Israeli prime minister Benjamin Netanyahu warned right-wing voters on Wednesday that casting a ballot for another conservative party than his Likud would raise the chances of the left being able to form a government after next week’s election.
+Israeli prime minister Benjamin Netanyahu has warned right-wing voters that casting a ballot for another conservative party than his Likud could raise the chance of the left being able to form a government after the election next week.

-The Zionist Camp is an alliance between Labor and former justice minister Tzipi Livni’s centrist Hatnuah party.
+The Zionist Camp is an alliance between the Labor Party and former justice minister Tzipi Livni’s centrist Hatnuah.
 It has been neck and neck with Netanyahu’s conservatives since it was formed in December.

-Right-wing and religious parties will likely win more seats than left-wing and Arab parties, however, Likud dissident Moshe Kahlon’s new centrist Kulanu party has refused to rule out backing the Zionist Camp.
+Right-wing and religious parties will likely win more seats than left-wing and Arab parties, but Likud dissident Moshe Kahlon’s new centrist Kulanu party has refused to rule out backing the Zionist Camp.

 Speaking to Army Radio, Labor’s Isaac Herzog said he was the only party leader “able to replace Netanyahu.”